rannerboy/corona-transition2/README.md

     onPause = function(target) print("onComplete") end,
     onResume = function(target) print("onResume") end,
     onCancel = function(target) print("onCancel") end,
-    -- onRepeat will be called BETWEEN EACH iteration, not after the last one.
+    -- onRepeat will be called BETWEEN EACH iteration, except for the last one.
     -- It will be exectued AFTER iterationDelay, just when a new iteration is started. onRepeat = function(target) print("onRepeat") end,
-    -- onIterationComplete will be called AFTER EACH iteration, even the last one.
-    -- It will be executed BEFORE iterationDelay, just when an iteration is completed. onIterationComplete = function(target) print("onIterationComplete") end,

     --[[
     transition2 specific params
     --]]

+    -- iterationDelay will occur between each iteration, but not before the first one. iterationDelay = 500,

+    -- onIterationComplete will be called AFTER EACH iteration, including the last one.
+    -- It will be executed BEFORE iterationDelay, just when an iteration is completed. onIterationComplete = function(target) print("onIterationComplete") end,

     -- Setting reverse = true makes the transition reverse back to its start value after the end value is reached reverse = true,